Protocol Support

 wayland-info | rg wp_tearing_control_manager_v1Content Type

-tearing-control-v1 hint.
-Other content types are advertised for clients but do
+content types are advertised but do not currently change presentation.

 # smoke test